 photosynthesis, Metabolic Engineering, synthetic biology, bioenergy

 Anastasios Melis is a professor in the Department of Plant and Microbial Biology.
 He is a Fellow of the American Association for the Advancement of Science, and the Editor-in-Chief of Planta.

 Expertise of the Melis lab is in the field of photosynthesis.
-We work with land plants, microalgae, cyanobacteria, and non-oxygenic (anaerobic) photosynthetic bacteria.
-Our platform includes most aspects of photosynthesis, beginning with organism cultivation, the efficiency of light absorption and utilization, electron transport and biochemical energy generation, and chloroplast and cellular metabolism.
+They work with land plants, microalgae, cyanobacteria, and non-oxygenic (anaerobic) photosynthetic bacteria.
+Their platform includes most aspects of photosynthesis, beginning with organism cultivation, the efficiency of light absorption and utilization, electron transport and biochemical energy generation, and chloroplast and cellular metabolism.
 Included are the biophysics and biochemistry of the process, the molecular biology and genetics of the organisms, as well as scale ups in the cultivation of the various organisms for product generation.
-The concept of Photosynthetic Biofuels, envisioned by us, entails the direct application of photosynthesis for the generation of fuels and chemicals, in a process where a single organism acts both as catalyst and processor, synthesizing and secreting ready to use product.
+The concept of Photosynthetic Bioproducts, envisioned within the lab, entails the direct application of photosynthesis for the generation of high-value chemicals and proteins, in a process where a single organism acts both as photocatalyst and processor, synthesizing and secreting ready to use product.